JoseCarvalho1026/Http_and_Https/APACHE_Ec2-user.md

 To install the certificates, you must install "easy-rsa" [Certificates_Installation](https://github.com/JoseCarvalho1026/Certificates_Installation).

-After installation and configuration do `./easyrsa build-server-full example.example.com nopass` and copy the "*.crt" and "*.key" to the respective places;
+After the installation and configuration do `./easyrsa build-server-full example.example.com nopass` and copy the "*.crt" and "*.key" to the respective places;

 ```
 example.example.com.crt file in /etc/pki/tls/certs